Evan-Snd/PROJECT_13_OC/docs/installation.rst

 - You have installed `Python 3.8+`_
 - You have a `GitHub`_ account.
 - You have installed `Docker`_ and `Docker Compose`_.
-- You have installed `PostgreSQL`_ if you're not using Docker for the database.

 Steps
 -----